 The dictionary has been amended, the people have spoken through an official White House petition, and the bandwagon is full of big brands including Budweiser and Coca-Cola. eSports may be the new kid on the block, but with an expected market value of $1.9 billion by 2018, competitive gaming is set to redefine the sports landscape for viewers and advertisers.

 Traditional sports and eSports are converging at a rapid pace as evidenced by the success of Turner’s ELeague, ESPN’s aspirations to become the worldwide leader in eSports, and the many professional sports clubs signing eSports players.
 Ignore eSports at your own risk—the space is set to explode.

-Get on board before the boom, and join Hashtag Sports Festival for the eSports & Gaming track intended to break down the barriers to entry for marketers and media companies interested in reaching the heavily-coveted Gen-Z & Millennial male audience.
+Get on board before the boom, and join Hashtag Sports 2017 for the eSports & Gaming track intended to break down the barriers to entry for marketers and media companies interested in reaching the heavily-coveted Gen-Z & Millennial male audience.

 Nelson Mandela believed sport has the power to change the world.
 Never has this maxim been more true than in the age of the instant megaphone, social media.
 Sports is unrivaled in its cultural influence and ability to impact positive change.

 Both online and offline, sport serves as the universal language, allowing us to break barriers, band together, and promote positivity on a global scale.